openethereum/openethereum.github.io/Tutorial-Part-V.md

 ### Track the transaction

 Seeing nothing for those 15-30 seconds is a little disconcerting.
 It would be nicer to actually track the state of the transaction so that we know everything is in order.
-This is fairly simple since we already have the information we need in the `Bond` which is given by `new Transaction`.
+This is fairly simple since we already have the information we need in the `Bond` which is given by `parity.bonds.send`.
 The problem is that we're discarding it; in fact we need to keep it around and use it as a reactive display element.

 First, we'll introduce some state to our React class.
 Place this at the bottom of the `constructor`: